BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^22]: **Tedious Rechecks.** Tedious double- and triple-checking keeps your assets safe.
 And really, it should only take a minute to run through all three combinations of your shares.

+[^23]: **Authenticate?** Needing to authenticate suggests that you're passing private information, but `ur:crypto-account`[^24] and its `ur:crypto-outputs` are [defined](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-015-account.md) to only pass public-key info.
+So why is authentication required?
+Because they're derived from the master private key.

+[^24]: **Why Crypto Account?** A crypto-account includes outputs of descriptors for a number of different key derivations.
+It allows Gordian Seed Tool to output a single packet of information and for the recipient to pull the specific derivation that they need (in this case, a cosigner key).
+So, it minimizes user errors when passing over xpubs.
+But, our preferred solution if for the recipient to make a `ur:crypto-request` for exactly what they need and Gordian Seed Tool to use a `ur:crypto-request` to send it.

-[^23]: **Clear Labelling.** No security through obscurity.
+[^25]: **Clear Labelling.** No security through obscurity.

+[^26]: **Seriously, Delete It!** It is very important that your recovery seed *not* be in Gordian Seed Tool as it creates an additional vector of action.
+This is especially important if you are using the same devie for your recovery seed and your active Gordian Seed Tool (not recommended!).

-[^24]: **Separating Shares.** Part of this scenario ensures that there are no Single Points of Compromise (SPOCs) for your funds by ensuring that none of the keys are ever left unprotected, But, your set of three SSKR shares represents an unprotected key when any two are put together.
+[^27]: **Separating Shares.** Part of this scenario ensures that there are no Single Points of Compromise (SPOCs) for your funds by ensuring that none of the keys are ever left unprotected, But, your set of three SSKR shares represents an unprotected key when any two are put together.
 So, you need to immediately divide them up, as planned.
 Don't Dela!

-[^25]: **SSKR Security.** Remember that no one can do anything with these shares unless they have two of them, so even if you have to just give one to a friend, that's probably fine.
+[^28]: **SSKR Security.** Remember that no one can do anything with these shares unless they have two of them, so even if you have to just give one to a friend, that's probably fine.
 They'd need a second one to have your key, and even then they'd need a second key to access your funds.

 [^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
 There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
 Potential problems arise when a second locale loss stacks atop the first one.
 That means: if you lose a single locale, you should immediately replace it as a top priority.